A lack of access to NHS dentistry is one of the biggest issues people tell us about and the problem has been exacerbated by the Covid-19 pandemic.

 Problems finding an NHS dentist and getting care is a national problem.

-We’ve been highlighting NHS dentistry issues in Cambridgeshire and Peterborough for nearly three years, following our Finding an NHS Dentist report in January 2019.
+We’ve been highlighting NHS dentistry issues in Cambridgeshire and Peterborough for more than three years, following our Finding an NHS Dentist report in January 2019.

-We are meeting with them regularly and working with the local General Dental Council to improve dental care provision.
+We meet regularly with NHS England, which plans and pays for dental services in our area, to raise your concerns.
+And are working with the local General Dental Council to improve dental care provision.
 But unfortunately, there is no quick or simple fix.

 How much does dental treatment cost?